 Suggestion: If you find that your questions are not eliciting a response, play original recordings of the music or demonstrate some steps to jog the memory.
 Follow up for details... you can't ask a book further questions.

-Advertisements and broadsides, sometimes the only surviving record of a dance event.
+Advertisements and broadsides, which are sometimes the only surviving record of a dance event.

 Surviving archives from dance academies and dance masters, sometimes still intact as a collection.
 These can include correspondence between dance masters, fee schedules, and travel routes of itinerant preceptors.

-Critics' reviews and social column gossip, for opinions from the period on stage and social dance.
+Critics' reviews and social column gossip, for opinions from the era on stage and social dance.